iwyg/filemanager/README.md

 This development branche is not compatible to Symphony CMS lower than 2.3.
 Go to `extensions/filemanager/dev` and run `build.sh`.

+## Notes on Multiple field instances

+As a major change, version 1.0.0 now allows you to have multiple filemager instances per section.
+Though keeps its files and folders in sync when, it's beste practice not to share the same directories between filemanager fields.

 ## Dependencies

 Filemanager has two hard Dependencies